siinwook/Transformer-from-Scratch/README.md

 This project implements the Transformer architecture from *"Attention Is All You Need"*, and builds a complete training and inference pipeline.

-## Overview

-The goal of this project is to understand the internal structure of Transformer by implementing its core components and applying it to Neural Machine Translation.

 ## What I implemented

 ### Transformer Architecture